OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

 Similar protection should be implemented to protect any web-based management tools used with the database, such as phpMyAdmin.

-Connections should never be allowed to the database from applications running on untrusted systems (such as a thick-client application that connects directly to the database, rather than using an API).
+When an application is running on an untrusted system (such as a thick-client), it should always connect to the backend through an API that can enforce appropriate access control and restrictions.
+Direct connections should **never** be made from a thick client to the backend database.

 ### Transport Layer Protection